-My stories often explore loss, grief, interconnectedness, and how or if we come back together after we've been driven apart.
+My stories often explore loss, grief, interconnectedness, and how—or if—we come back together after we've been driven apart.
+I'm deeply interested in life in all its forms (human, animal, feathered, not); concerned about our humanity and our survival both practically and spiritually.

 A founding member of West Coast Playwrights Alliance, a playwright-managed theatre company (1999-2001), the WCPA premiered my play Never Say Grace in November 2000.
 I'm a grateful alumnus of the oldest playwrights’ workshop in the Bay Area, The Monday Night Group.